AndersDeath/diary2/000-current.md

 # 05 January - Wednesday - Thursday - 98 day of immigration

 I red a lot of vacancies today and I would say that I'm not so good.
 I need to change focus.
-I need to record videos faster and constantly.
+I need to record videos faster and constantly. also it looks like if I want to be relocated to US I probably need to try looking for team lead position.